Shepherd refused ISIS escape route due to his 'Arab sheep'

 Story highlights

-- 45-year-old shepherd Shukar Mahmoud and his flock are trying to flee ISIS
+- 45-year-old shepherd Shukar Mahmoud is stuck at a checkpoint with his flock

-- But a Kurdish checkpoint will not allow the shepherd and his sheep to escape to safety

 Bartella, Iraq (CNN)An Iraqi shepherd looks at his flock -- his prized and only possessions -- and wonders how he ended up here, stuck in a dusty no man's land between two checkpoints, barely 50 meters apart.